-11. Choose a Supportive Company
+11. Choose a Female-Friendly Trucking Company

 Finding the right trucking company to work for can increase your chance of success and boost your job satisfaction.
 If you choose a company that does not have a good track record of supporting women drivers, you will likely encounter more challenges than the job is worth.

 Luckily, many trucking companies have taken initiatives to attract more female drivers and support the needs of women truck drivers.
 As companies seek to hire more female truck drivers, it should also motivate them to make the trucking industry safer for women who wish to enter the industry by improving rest stop security and providing better training.